openstack/swift/doc/source/overview_auth.rst

   catalog.RegionOne.object_store.adminURL = http://swiftproxy:8080/
   catalog.RegionOne.object_store.internalURL = http://swiftproxy:8080/v1/AUTH_$(tenant_id)s

-On your Swift Proxy server you will want to adjust your main pipeline and add auth_token and keystoneauth in your ``/etc/swift/proxy-server.conf`` like this ::
+On your Swift proxy server you will want to adjust your main pipeline and add auth_token and keystoneauth in your ``/etc/swift/proxy-server.conf`` like this ::